JEFH507/website/content/_index.md

 {{< alert >}}

-**Want to get out of the matrix?** Sign up here for the Red Pill Marketing Newsletter, [Subscribe](https://www.javierfeliu.com).
+**Want to get out of the matrix?** Sign up here for the Red Pill Marketing Newsletter, [Subscribe](https://javier-feliu.ck.page/9a04941d8b).

 {{</ alert >}}

-This is a test of new firebase test2 test 3